Building Your Home Voiceover Studio

 USB vs. XLR, or Why You Should Have an XLR Mic:

-USB mics like the Blue Yeti can record audio, but they’re built for convenience, not professional voiceover.
-The microphone and interface are combined into one unit, which means less control, noisier electronics, and limited upgrade options.
+USB mics like the Blue Yeti can record audio, but they’re really not built for professional voiceover.

 Can a USB mic work in a pinch?
-Sure.
-Is it the best foundation if you want to be hireable and flexible long-term?
-No. That’s why XLR is the standard.
+Yes.
+Is it the right foundation for a career?
+No.

 MICROPHONES I’VE USED (AND TRUST)